 For Outgoing server enter in smtp.postmarkapp.com.
 Set the port to 587 or 2525 and check Override default port and Use SSL to connect if they are not checked already.

-Click More Options… Grab your Postmark Server API Token from the Credentials tab of your server in Postmark.
+Click More Options… Grab your Postmark Server API Token from the Stream Settings page for your Server in Postmark.
 Change the Authentication field to ‘User Name and Password’ and paste your Server API Token in the User name and Password fields.
 Then click OK to save.

 Send a Test Email